 What shutter speed should I use for fast action?

-Start at 1/1000 second.
-If light is good, go to 1/2000 second for birds or chasing mammals.
-Raise ISO if needed.
-It’s easier to fix grain than motion blur.
+I begin at 1/1000 second as a baseline.
+If the light allows, I push closer to 1/2000 second for birds or chasing mammals.
+When light drops, I raise ISO without hesitation.
+It is easier to manage grain later than to fix motion blur.

 Do I always need to use burst mode?